Selling Fine Art Photography Online Is Hard

 When done properly, for example, Facebook ads can be a good source of qualified visitors, many of whom are likely to turn themselves into email subscribers if your lead magnet is attractive enough.

-Don’t make the mistake of using paid ads to send people to your sales pages, though — you know better than that now after all we’ve talked about here, right?
+Don’t make the mistake of using paid ads to send people to your sales pages, though — you know better than that after all we’ve talked about here, right?

 Instead, use ads to promote your blog posts and articles and especially your lead magnet — the return on investment (ROI) for your ads should primarily be new email subscribers you can start to build relationships with.

-To sum up what we’ve talked about today, the basic idea here is that too many photographers are wasting valuable time and resources selling fine art photography online using what they see as the standard or accepted way of doing things, which is to simply have little more than a sales website.
+Too many fine art photographers waste valuable time and resources on what they see as the standard way of doing things, which is little more than a sales-based website.

-Sadly, that doesn’t work very well, and a better strategy might be to mimic what happens in the real world by focusing on building and nurturing relationships with potential art buyers who are more interested in knowing more about you, the artist, before they’re ready to actually invest in the art.
+A better strategy is to mimic what happens in the real world by focusing on building and nurturing relationships with potential art buyers who want to know more about the artist before they’re ready to actually invest in the art.

 To do that, you need an artist website and blog that connects with people and gives them content they can relate to.
-From there you encourage those people to add themselves to your email list so that you can stay in touch with them over time and help them get to know you better.
+From there you encourage those people to add themselves to your email list so you can stay in touch with them over time and help them get to know you better.